ParthaPRay/Flask-Builtin-WSGI-uWSGI-Ollama-RaspberryPi-API/README.md

-# Flask-Builtin-Ollama-RaspberryPi-API
+# Flask-Builtin-WSGI-uWSGI-Ollama-RaspberryPi-API

-This repo contains Ollama, Flask, Raspberry Pi 4B 8GB RAM based API server for **builtin** mode.
+This repo contains Ollama, Flask, Raspberry Pi 4B 8GB RAM based API server for all **builtin, WSGi and uWSGI** modes.

-Flask server **builtin mode** on Raspberry Pi and Ollama qwen:0.5b
+Flask server **builtin, WSGi and uWSGI** modes on Raspberry Pi and Ollama qwen:0.5b

 The Flask builtin web server runs on **http://127.0.0.1:5000**.
 The port can be changed at the last line of the main application code.